rgehrsitz/PulsarSuite/BUILDING.md

 <Copy SourceFiles="$(FixedRedisServicePath)" DestinationFiles="$(RedisServicePath)" OverwriteReadOnlyFiles="true" />
 ```

-This MSBuild approach ensures that no manual intervention or shell scripts are required to fix the issue.
+This MSBuild approach ensured that no manual intervention or shell scripts were required to fix the issue during the experiment.

-#### End-to-End Test Process
+#### End-to-End Test Process (for MSBuild Experiment)

 The complete workflow for testing with the fixed RedisService.cs template: